RosettaCommons/documentation/Solving-a-Biological-Problem.md

 The structures should be prepared for docking in the standard manner (see [[preparing structures|preparing-structures]]).
 The [[docking protocol|docking-protocol]] would then search for the complex structure with minimal energy.

-Docking can emulate several biophysical models of protein—protein interactions which are enumerated below.
+Docking can emulate several biophysical models of protein–protein interactions which are enumerated below.

 #### Docking According to the Lock and Key Model